Professional course Studies in the Biology of Disease

 Introduction

-On successful completion of this module, you will be able to:
+On successful completion of this 30 credit module, Studies in the Biology of Disease, you will be able to:

-- Review the mechanisms responsible for disease and disorders in the human body.
+- review the mechanisms responsible for disease and disorders in the human body.

-- Demonstrate knowledge of the pathophysiology, investigation and diagnosis of selected diseases.
+- demonstrate knowledge of the pathophysiology, investigation and diagnosis of selected diseases.

-- Develop the ability to integrate the specialist areas of biomedical science into the context of a coherent case study approach.
+- develop the ability to integrate the specialist areas of biomedical science into the context of a coherent case study approach.

-- Perform appropriate experiments and analyse data in practical sessions within the context of a clinical case study.
+- perform appropriate experiments and analyse data in practical sessions within the context of a clinical case study.

 Structure